6 Tips for Peak Season Planning

 Setting expectations around the fulfillment process is an important element of customer service during peak for e-commerce businesses like LuminAID.
 “We've learned that come peak time, understanding shipping deadlines and communicating those deadlines and cutoffs to customers in multiple places on your website and over email is important,” says Andrea.

 “We now have a track record under our belt, based on years of success; we can use this information to create moments of growth,” says Dana.
 “Now, we are ready to take the learnings of previous peak seasons and apply them to our current rate of sales.”

-Peak season can serve as a stress test for your business.
-Like these FedEx Small Business Grant winners, use it as an opportunity to learn from your triumphs and setbacks to build greater successes in years to come.
+Peak seasons can serve as stress tests for your business.
+Like these FedEx Small Business Grant winners, use them as an opportunity to learn from your triumphs and setbacks to build greater successes in years to come.